The Best $1000 eSports Mini-ITX Gaming PC Build – February 2023

 This Month’s Build, Powered by AMD

-In terms of storage, this build gets a fast 1TB PCIe-based solid-state drive, along with 16GB of DDR4-3200 RAM.
+In terms of storage, this build gets upgrades over past months thanks to falling prices, going with a faster 1TB PCIe-based solid-state drive, along with faster 16GB of DDR4-3600 RAM.
 Once you have all your new gear in hand, you’ll be powering it up with a 500W Gold-rated power supply and installing it in the easily portable SilverStone SG13 chassis, which clocks in at just 11.5 liters (that’s small!).
 Learn more about building a system in the SG13 from our hands-on how-to guide!

 Parting Thoughts